- Stanford Law School, J.S.D., 1993

 Altering the Gig Economy

 Among the highlights of Michael’s recent work as a litigator for employees was a 2019 win described as one that could “fundamentally alter the balance of power” in the gig economy.
 As co-counsel to the proposed class in Heller v.
 Uber, an action that seeks the protection of the Ontario Employment Standards Act for all Uber drivers in Ontario (working with Danielle Stampley), Michael successfully argued that an arbitration clause present in the user agreement for all drivers is invalid both because it contracts out of the Employment Standards Act and because it is unconscionable.
-Michael will be arguing this matter at the Supreme Court of Canada, which in June 2020 dismissed Uber’s appeal in a decision that the Globe and Mail called a “major victory” for gig workers.
+Michael argued this matter at the Supreme Court of Canada, which in June 2020 dismissed Uber’s appeal in a decision that the Globe and Mail called a “major victory” for gig workers.

 Protecting Workers Confronting Fundamental Change

 Michael has a strong record of acting for trade unions and professional associations facing some of their most significant challenges.

 - In 2015 and 2016, he acted for the Society of United Professionals in the successful negotiation of renewal collective agreements that responded creatively to fundamental changes in the electricity sector affecting thousands of professionals at Ontario Power Generation, Hydro One and the Independent Electricity System Operator.

 - In 2016 as counsel (along with Tracey Henry) to United Steelworkers Local 1005 in an insolvency proceeding, he successfully negotiated a new collective agreement and protected the pensions and benefits for thousands of employees, retirees and their dependents at Stelco.